-pollute + Anery-(\$125-150) These snakes start with an appearance between that of anery and ghost in overall lightness.
-Instead of the warm browns and pastels found on anery/ghost corns, dilutes have more of a steely blue-gray appearance.
+Dilute + Anery - These snakes start with an appearance between that of anery and ghost in overall lightness.
+Instead of the warm browns and pastels found on anery/ghost corns, dilutes have more of a cool blue-gray appearance.
 Known specimens tend to accumulate pastel pinkish ground colors, especially males.
+Photo by Jeff Mohr - Mohrsnakes

-Dilute + Charcoal -(\$???)
-The first of these were hatched in 2008.
+Dilute + Charcoal - The first of these were hatched in 2008.
 There are at least a few separate projects with these, so they should become well known within a few years.